-Summer is a great time to check out many of the local entertainment venues in Southern California.
-The kids are now out of school and always looking for fun things to keep them busy over the summer.
-Thankfully many local tourist spots in Southern California are offering exclusive discounts to residents only.
+Fall is a great time to check out many of the local entertainment venues here in Southern California.
+By the end of September, tourists have come and gone and there’s less traffic in the Southland to deal with.
+Thankfully many local tourist spots in Southern California also are offering exclusive discounts to residents only.
 Better yet, some tickets are even free (a small service fee applies).

 Goldstar.com highlights events in Los Angeles, Orange County, the Inland Empire and San Diego with everything from family-friendly theater to comedy shows to concerts and more.

-So, here’s a roundup of the best free summer entertainment deals in Southern California for families!
+So, here’s a roundup of the best fall and holiday entertainment deals in Southern California for families!
 As always, if you find a great deal that you like, make sure to purchase it immediately.
 Once tickets are sold, they are gone forever!